webiny/webiny-js/packages/app-folders/README.md

 ```

 ## Usage
-Make sure `FoldersProvider` has been included within the admin.
+Make sure `FoldersProvider` has been included within the admin app.

 ### FolderTree component
 `FolderTree` component shows the tree list of folders for a particular `type`.